TheScienceMuseum/heritage-connector/docs/record_linkage.rst

 Prerequisites
 **************

-For the model to run successfully there are the following requirements of the data (or the subset of the data with a :code:`skos:hasTopConcept` value for which a classifier will be trained):
+For the model to run successfully there are the following requirements of the data, which apply to each subset of the data with a :code:`skos:hasTopConcept` value for which a classifier will be trained:

 * There are a number (ideally 50+) of :code:`owl:sameAs` links between HC records and Wikidata.
 * Every record :code:`s` has a triple :code:`s-rdf:type-o` which describes its type, where every :code:`o` is a URL to a Wikidata QID.